EdcMax/date-util-func/README.md

 ## Design

 The main goroutine loads `Procfile` and starts each command in the file.
-Afterwar
+Afterwards, it is driven by